BICCN/CellCensusMotorCortex/README.md

-## Figure 3: in situ cell type identification spatial mapping and projection mapping of individual cells in the MOp by MERFISH
+## figure 3 in situ cell type identification spatial mapping and projection mapping of individual cells in the MOp by MERFISH)